NEW! As winter weather approaches, take a moment to brush up on these safety tips

 - Diabetes Health Chats: FREE monthly support groups held at four different locations in Lexington.
 Learn more here.

 - Low-Impact Zumba & fitness classes: FREE, 6-8 p.m. every Thursday, William Wells Brown Community Center, 548 E. Sixth St. Weight room also open 5-9 p.m.
 For adults ages 18 and above.
 Hosted by LFCHD and the Lexington Division of Parks & Recreation.
 For more information, call Jill Chenault-Wilson at (859) 389-6678.

 - Breastfeeding Basics: FREE, 5:30-7 p.m., Public Health Clinic South, 2433 Regency Road.
 Class for expecting parents that covers how to breastfeed, knowing baby gets enough and pumps and supplies.
 Registration required.

 - Eat, Move, Lose Weight Loss Support Group: FREE, Noon-1 p.m., Public Health Clinic South, 2433 Regency Road.
 Free weight-loss support group appropriate for anyone wishing to lose weight or maintain weight loss.
 Share struggles and ideas with others.
 Call (859) 288-2352 to register.

 Help us spread the word about these wonderful opportunities to Lexingtonians!
 Most are free!
 Find us on Facebook or follow us on Twitter, and share/re-tweet our messages.

 Lexington restaurant scores now online - scores updated Nov.
 13, 2013

 To help diners in Lexington stay better informed, we are now posting restaurant inspections scores on this website.
 We inspect about 1,500 establishments each year, twice per year.
-This includes restaurants, school and university cafeterias, supermarkets, convenience stores, farmers' markets, permanent and temporary concession stands and anywhere else food is routinely served.
+This includes restaurants, schools and universities cafeterias, supermarkets, convenience stores, farmers' markets, permanent and temporary concession stands and anywhere else food is routinely served.
 View online scores >